Rupesh-Darimisetti/Rupesh-Darimisetti/README.md

-### Hi there 👋 my name is Rupesh Darimisetti
+### Hi there,I'm Rupesh Darimisetti [Rupesh-Darimisetti][website] 👋
 <!--
 **Rupesh-Darimisetti/Rupesh-Darimisetti** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
 -->
+## I'm a student, Developer and Engineer!
-- 🔭 I’m currently working on open source y
+- 🔭 I’m currently working on open source development
 - 🌱 I’m currently learning software development
 - 👯 I’m looking to collaborate on development
 - 🤔 I’m looking for help with latest technology